dfelinto/blender-manual/manual/modifiers/generate/booleans.rst

 you can cause Blender to stop responding or crash.

-.. admonition:: The best usage scenario for sequential operations
+.. tip:: The best usage scenario for sequential operations
-   :class: nicetip

    The best way to work with this modifier when you need to make lots of sequential operations of the same modifier is to define the target at the time you need to apply the changes to the topology.